mussindasrepo/VEmapANN/README.md

 Simply open up the desired Jupyter notebook and run it.
 Take the requirements.txt into consideration.
 You need the required packages.
 The inference notebook will load a model that I pretrained whether you trained it yourself by running the training notebook beforehand or not.

-You can of course try and replace the testdf_filtered.csv with your own data, keep the metrics and column order and names in mind.
+You can of course try and replace the testdf_filtered.csv with your own data, keep the metrics, column order and column names in mind.